motoharu-gosuto/psvcd/README.md

 Also most of the cart content is still encrypted.
 I do not know any ways to decrypt it now.
 Though I am sure that people who work with PSP and PS3 can do it because many files look similar to these consoles.

+Last final note.
+This readme should not be considered as full or complete at current point.
+I hope I will be adding more and more details on the future.

+# Previous work

+I know that some research was done before me.
+Unfortunately clear results were not published.
+Previous works include:
+- Dump of "Monster Hunter" and "Wipe Out" made my Katsu
+- Cobra Black Fin dongle created by corresponding team

+There were also some software dumps made by Mr.Gas and game modding/decryption made by Major_Tom.

 # Motherboard.
 Game cart slot schematics.

 There can be multiple ways to access game cart data lines on motherboard.